moveit/moveit2_tutorials/doc/examples/moveit_configuration/moveit_configuration_tutorial.rst

 Motion Planning Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For each type of motion planner available in MoveIt, there is a corresponding ``config/*_planning.yaml`` file that describes its configuration.
+For each type of motion planner plugin available in MoveIt, there is a corresponding ``config/*_planning.yaml`` file that describes its configuration.
-For example, a robot that uses both :doc:`OMPL </doc/examples/ompl_interface/ompl_interface_tutorial>` and :doc:`Pilz Industrial Motion Planner </doc/examples/pilz_industrial_motion_planner/pilz_industrial_motion_planner>` will have the following folder structure:
+For example, a robot that can use both :doc:`OMPL </doc/examples/ompl_interface/ompl_interface_tutorial>` and :doc:`Pilz Industrial Motion Planner </doc/examples/pilz_industrial_motion_planner/pilz_industrial_motion_planner>` will have the following folder structure:

 .. code-block::